accetto/headless-drawing-g3/README.md

 Another sibling projects [accetto/headless-coding-g3][accetto-github-headless-coding-g3] contains images for headless programming.

-**Removed `FreeCAD`**

-The image featuring `FreeCAD` has been removed from this project.
-It will come back sometimes in the future, possibly as a stand-alone project.
-You can still download images containing `FreeCAD v0.19.3` from the **Docker Hub** repository [accetto/ubuntu-vnc-xfce-freecad-g3][accetto-docker-ubuntu-vnc-xfce-freecad-g3].

 ## TL;DR

 There are currently resources for the following Docker images: